yktoo/yktoo.com/content/blog/posts/0283/index.en.md

 I've finally nerved myself to tell you about a sad development for prog lovers.

 I first learned about the Dutch prog band *Sun Caged* when I came to Holland back in 2008.
-Shortly after I've even seen them playing on [Walhalla]({{< relref path="0022" lang="ru" >}}).
+Shortly after I've even seen them playing on {{< a "0022" "Walhalla" "ru" >}}.
 I must say I was impressed.
 But three years later, in 2011, the band has released {{< wiki "The_Lotus_Effect" "en" "The Lotus Effect" >}} (which also happened to be their last album), I was totally blown away as this was absolutely a masterpiece of progressive metal.
 I can't even explain why, but I deem this album one of the best rock works ever, and I seem to be able to listen to it endlessly.

 <!--more-->